wohaco/despace/saeve.md

    - O1: Vertical structure of mesosphere, temperature, clouds, and dynamics of cloud-born gases and vertical structure of troposphere, temperature, clouds, composition, and dynamics ([EVN‑010](venus.md), [EVN‑017](venus.md), [EVN‑074](venus.md)).

 A top science priority for SAEVe is to understand how seismically active Venus is and the rate and style of seismic activity ([EVN‑029](venus.md)).
-This is accomplished with a short-period MEMS seismometer sensor (based on Insight heritage) coupled with high-temperature electronics ([EVN‑058](venus.md), [EVN‑094](venus.md)).
+This is accomplished with a short-period MEMS seismometer sensor (based on Insight heritage) coupled with high‑temperature electronics ([EVN‑058](venus.md), [EVN‑094](venus.md)).
 Meteorology is the second science priority to help address climate and its evolution by taking the first long-duration surface data ([EVN‑031](venus.md), [EVN‑069](venus.md), [EVN‑095](venus.md)).
 Energy-related questions are also tackled through the measurement of incident and reflected solar radiation at the surface and the heat flux sensor ([EVN‑019](venus.md)).
 Finally, the short-duration camera package not only provides engineering data related to the seismometer placement and coupling but also provides contact images of the landing site and morphology data to understand weathering processes ([EVN‑007](venus.md), [EVN‑041](venus.md)).

 ***Composition of SAEVe scientific instruments:***
 <small>